Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 - Cybervators start randomly going berserk staring with the retired Cybervators who many don't care about.
 The world does not start to take these events seriously until free agent and even empoloyed Cybervators are affected.
 One of the Cybervators that go berserk is Harmony.
 Another is a council member

-- Max joins a team that already has Xenos Kassiea Aarock and Airiona and now has enough members to compete but is not allowed do anything but act as support as Xenos at first tells him thet need a sniper.
+- Max joins a team that already has Kassiea Aarock and Airiona and now has enough members to compete but is not allowed do anything but act as support as Airiona at first tells him they need a sniper.
 	- All of them wanted to change the status in one way or another for Cybervators and Citzens they are created and lead by Spike who has yet to have reveal his self although everyone asummes he is older due to his intelligence.
 Airiona is the only one that knows who he is and stands in place as the owner of the team for Spike.

 - Spike tells Max that if he wins and become cheif he'll be able change things for a citizens

-- Spikes father tells them to cut the feed Tomasina says that they can't Kyshumu responds saying that he knows how to cut the feed and heads into combat Tomasina is fustrated and sends Xenos to Aid Kyshumu
+- Spikes father tells them to cut the feed Tomasina says that they can't Kyshumu responds saying that he knows how to cut the feed and heads into combat Tomasina is fustrated but follows to Aid Kyshumu

 Max continously ignores Spike but not listens to but obeys him as CyKo.
 This prompts him to disguise his self as Speeding bullet